 Click here to apply for our Volunteer Radio Operator position in the Eastern Communications Centre - Mount Maunganui

 This shore based role is suited to people with extensive experience in the management of teams and projects.
 Specialist training is available, but an understanding of the CIMS (Coordinated Incident Management System) is required.
 With the right training you will become part of the team working with other agencies to manage search and rescue missions.

 Unit Management and Administration

-These shore based roles are also a vital part of saving lives on the water.
+These shore based roles are also a vital part of saving lives on the water and often require far less time, varying between 2-15 hours per month.
 Our units need help with:

 - training officer (planning the delivery of training, not tutoring),